Electric cars & pollution: facts and figures

 There is a lot of misinformation out there about the pollution caused by electric cars.
 For instance, one of the most common arguments against electric vehicles is that their production results in higher emissions than manufacturing internal combustion engine (ICE) cars.

 The production of electric car batteries is — like any other human activity — taxing on the environment.
 Mining and processing lithium and cobalt for batteries causes production processes with a more significant environmental impact.
 Fortunately, leading companies in the industry are already deploying solutions to reduce the impact of EV battery production on the environment.
-Besides, EVs compensate for these high production phase emissions with low tailpipe emissions when compared to similar EVs and ICE cars.
+Besides, EVs compensate for these high production phase emissions with low tailpipe emissions when compared to ICE cars.

 Fact: Recycling can balance the emissions required to produce EVs